Article · Apr 24, 2026

 The before code

-Here is the shape I am replacing.
-It is a profile-edit form with name, email, role, and notes.
-The validation rules: name required, email required and valid format, role from a fixed list, notes optional but capped at 500 chars.
+A profile-edit form with name, email, role, and notes.
+Rules: name required, email required and valid format, role from a fixed list, notes optional but capped at 500 chars.

 // EditProfileForm.tsx (before)